Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 </p>

 - `And`
-    - An expression in CNF should be simplified when an $And$ contains at least a $True$ Literal:
+    - An expression in CNF should be simplified when an $And$ contain at least a $True$ Literal:

       Examples: